Kishinchand Chellaram: Life and business

 The Chellarams were Hindu from Sindh province in pre-partition India, when the union was split into India and Pakistan, Chellaram sold most of its assets in Sindh and increased his interest in Nigeria.

 Chellaram formally registered the business in Nigeria in 1947 and in the 1950s, he established a chain of department stores.

 Chellaram owned a house in the high brow area of Ikoyi in colonial Lagos and later retired to a Pedhi in Hyderabad.
 Before his death, he established an educational trust in India that contributed to the development of Kishinchand Chellaram College.

-Kishinchand Chellaram was a tenant at 63M, Balmoral Vila, Cumballa hill, Mumbai.
-Taking advantages of the ambiguous and weak property laws in the era, his sons namely Pishu Chellaram and Ram Chellaram continuous to occupy the property till date as tenants (statutory, at the best).
-Wonder why such big names are still occupying the property against the wish of the landlord without even paying rents for decades now to the landlord.